How Do You Prove Fault in a Pedestrian Accident Case?

 • Truck “black box” data

 There are many other potential pieces of evidence that can be used to prove fault in a pedestrian accident.
-At Riddle & Brantley, we have a team of experienced investigators who can evaluate the crash scene, identify and preserve evidence, and help prove liability in your case.
+At Riddle & Riddle, we have a team of experienced investigators who can evaluate the crash scene, identify and preserve evidence, and help prove liability in your case.

 Right-of-Way Laws in North Carolina